 How to Avoid PCREE Citations

-To stay compliant and survey-ready, facilities should:
+To stay compliant and survey-ready:

-Track every piece of PCREE equipment with serial number, model, and location.
+- Maintain a Complete Inventory — Track every piece of PCREE equipment with serial number, model, and location.

-High-use and high-risk equipment should be tested more frequently than low-use devices.
+- Follow a Risk-Based Testing Schedule — High-use and high-risk equipment should be tested more frequently than low-use devices.
+Reference NFPA 99 standards.

-Keep testing logs with test type, date, technician, and results.
+- Document Everything — Keep testing logs with test type, date, technician, and results.
+Store electronically for easy retrieval during surveys.

-Partner with biomedical engineers or trained technicians (in-house or third-party).
+- Use Qualified Personnel — Partner with biomedical engineers or trained technicians (in-house or third-party).

-NFPA 99 requires testing for ground resistance, polarity, and mechanical retention.
+- Test Outlets and Receptacles — NFPA 99 requires testing for ground resistance, polarity, and mechanical retention.

-Review your logs and processes quarterly to catch issues before surveyors do.
+- Conduct Internal Audits — Review your logs and processes quarterly to catch issues before surveyors do.

 Example: A Facility That Got It Right

+One skilled nursing facility avoided a major deficiency by adopting a simple checklist: every quarter, the compliance officer reviewed PCREE test logs, and they worked with a third-party biomedical service to test outlets annually.
 During a CMS survey, inspectors asked for records, and the facility produced organized, up-to-date documentation.
-Result: Zero deficiencies cited.
+Result: zero deficiencies cited.

 Key Takeaways

-Most citations are avoidable.
+- Most citations are avoidable.
 They come from missing documentation or skipped steps, not from complex failures.

-Surveyors expect NFPA 99 compliance and want to see proof of routine testing.
+- Surveyors expect NFPA 99 compliance and want to see proof of routine testing.

-Proactive programs save money and protect residents.
+- Proactive programs save money and protect residents.